micahkepe/ferrofeed/README.md

-  sync         Manually trigger sync across RSS feeds export       Export feed(s) as OPML tag          Add a tag to feed(s) search       Search RSS store content (titles, authors, page content) with ripgrep config       Display the current configuration file schedule     Schedule sync command to run on a schedule help         Print this message or the help of the given subcommand(s)
+  sync         Manually trigger sync across RSS feeds export       Export feed(s) as OPML tag          Add a tag to feed(s) search       Search RSS store content (titles, authors, page content) config       Display the current configuration file schedule     Schedule sync command to run on a schedule help         Print this message or the help of the given subcommand(s)